rapid7/insightconnect-plugins/plugins/rapid7_insight_agent/help.md

 #### Check Agent Status

-Get the online status and quarantine state of an agent
+This action is used to get the online status and quarantine state of an agent

 ##### Input